Category: EasternLoop2016

 There were some great interactive computer simulations.
 All of the boys took turns checking them out.

 We took the next week to relax and catch up on school, work, and cleaning.
-We enjoyed not going anywhere or doing anything.
+We enjoyed not going anywhere or doing anything…we especially enjoyed not walking the twenty or thirty miles a day we walked while at the amusement parks.
 Five very long, very exciting days wore all of us out!!

 See y’all down the road!